arangodb/docs/3.6/aql/operations-with.md

 With MMFiles as storage engine, the `WITH` operation is optional for single server instances, but it helps to avoid deadlocks caused by lazy locking of collections.
-There is a deadlock detection, which will abort queries that are stuck with the error `AQL: deadlock detected`.
+There is a deadlock detection that will abort stuck queries with the error `AQL: deadlock detected`.

 The `WITH` operation is required if you use a cluster deployment, but only for AQL queries which dynamically access collections for reading.